-Jay Clare is a Senior Project Manager at TARA.
+Jay Clare is the Senior Manager of Corporate Operations at TARA.
 Jay has extensive experience in technology development and commercialization, intellectual property and early stage company operations.
 Prior to joining TARA , he has been responsible for managing technology transactions, venture capital financings and engineering projects across a number of different positions.
 Jay received his B.Sc.
 (Biology) from the State University of New York at Albany and his JD from Syracuse University where he served as a Senior Research Fellow in the Technology Commercialization Law Center.

 Nicole Feric, Ph.D.